 Kete woven for Tāngata Tiriti Te Tiriti O Waitangi translated by Volunteers.
-You can download a copy of the latest Kete woven for Tangata Tiriti Te Tiriti O Waitangi translated by Volunteers please select this link (opens a new tab in MS Word format)
+You can download a copy of the latest Kete woven for Tangata Tiriti Te Tiriti O Waitangi translated by Volunteers please select this link (downloads to your computer in MS Word format in your downloads folder)

 Read the Tiriti in your own language

 Te Tiriti o Waitangi (The Treaty of Waitangi) is offered here, in various translations, as a good example of a theme shared across languages which can enable cultures to walk together in joy.
 Please refer to the Tangata Tiriti (People of the Treaty) Kete for written versions of the Treaty of Waitangi translated by volunteers you can read aloud in your own language.
 You can click on this thumbnail to read or you can also download it from the link below

 Register of Language of the Maori Waitangi Tiriti translations in English, and others in alphabetical order:-

 Arabic, Chinese, Cook Island Maori, Danish, Dutch/Netherlands, English, Farsi/Persian, Francais/French, German, Greek, Hindi, Iqbo/Nigerian, Indonesian, Italian, Japanese/の翻訳, Korean/ 와이탕이조약 – 한국어, Maori, Nigerian/Iqbo, Niuean, Portuguese, Punjabi, Russian, Samoan, Tokelauan, Tongan.
 Latest Tiriti Translations

 It might take a few moments to load below.